-In this session, we’ll go through a simple method that you can adopt in your own organization.
+In this session, we'll go through a simple method that you can adopt in your own organization.
 Site templates can be created and saved using the open source techniques Microsoft has published in their Office Dev PnP project.
 We build on that with a simple list and PowerShell script to allow users to request a new site, have it approved, and have the script create the site.
-We’ll show you how to schedule this so it happens automatically, and provide you the artifacts so you can do it yourself.
-We’ll also show you some customizations we’ve built on SharePoint Framework that allow you to use this site list to create deep hierarchical breadcrumbs for your sites, global navigation across your sites, and landing pages to navigate to related sites.
-We’ll compare this to the newly announced Hub Sites, and compare and contrast them.
+This is wired together with a PowerApps form, Flow workflow, and PowerShell hosted in an Azure function.

 Speaking on March 30 from 2:20 - 3:30 PM